 NOTE: The low beams and side/taillights will not be on with DRL.
-The DRL function may be programmed to be ON or OFF through the Uconnect® system screen.
-Refer to "Uconnect® Settings " in "Understanding Your Instrument Panel" for further information.
+The DRL function may be programmed to be ON or OFF through the Uconnect system screen if equipped, or through the instrument clusters menu.
+Refer to "Uconnect Settings" or "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information.

-The high beam lights will come on as Daytime Running Lights (lower intensity), whenever the ignition is ON, the engine is running, the headlight switch is off, the parking brake is off, the turn signal is off, and the shift lever is in any position except PARK.
+The Daytime Running Lights will come on whenever the ignition is ON, the headlight switch is off, the parking brake is off, and the turn signal is off.